 Anti-Racism

-The Congregation of St. Joseph respects and upholds the God-given dignity of all life.
-We celebrate the diversity of ethnicity, national origin, skin color and ancestry that bring vitality to our communities and lives.
-We condemn and decry how racism in ourselves and in systems of white supremacy deprives people of color of their basic rights to live with respect, dignity and freedom from fear.
-As a congregation, we commit ourselves to identify prejudice, dismantle our own racism, and work toward equity, inclusion of all people.
+The Congregation of St. Joseph upholds the God-given dignity of all life.
+We celebrate the richness of various ethnicities, national origins, and ancestries that bring vitality to our communities and lives.
+As a congregation, we commit ourselves to identifying our own bias, fostering spaces of belonging, and working toward equality and respect of all people.

 Workshops and Training

-We partner with organizations like Crossroads and ERACCE who provide in-house anti-racism workshops and training at our centers for sisters, associates, employees and ministry partners.
+We partner with organizations who provide in-house anti-racism workshops and training at our centers for sisters, associates, employees and ministry partners.

 Education and Outreach

 We seek to educate and raise awareness around issues of race by engaging with the communities in which we live and work.
-We do this by publicly speaking out about systemic racism, committing our resources to support ministries and organizations committed to equality, inviting prominent authors, civic leaders and others to our centers to speak on issues of race, hosting and engaging in black history displays and events, and participating in immersive trips to better understand the history of racism in our country.
+We do this by publicly speaking out about systemic racism, committing our resources to support ministries and organizations committed to equality, hosting and engaging in intercultural events, and participating in immersive trips to better understand the history of racism in our country, like the one pictured here to Selma and Montgomery, Alabama.

 Funding and Supporting Ministries